Manaea throws CG, Moreland homers as A's blank Mariners 6-0 - WHIZ News

 Oakland outfielder Stephen Piscotty was chosen the 2021 Lou Gehrig Memorial Award winner for his work fighting amyotrophic lateral sclerosis, the disease that killed the New York Yankees’ Hall of Fame player the award is named for.
 ALS also claimed the life of Piscotty’s mother, Gretchen, in 2018.
 Piscotty and his family started the ALS CURE Project to help fight the disease.
 Piscotty will receive the award next Tuesday in Oakland.

-“What an honor, and deservedly so,” Oakland manager Bob Melvin said.
+“What an honor, and deservedly so,” Melvin said.
 “He’s done so much for it, obviously his history and what’s transpired since he’s been here revolving around his mom, and we’re all touched by it.”

 TRAINER’S ROOM